 Could I Be in Perimenopause?

-Are you aged over 45 and wondering whether you could be in perimenopause?
-You might have a combination of symptoms—but because your period is still regular, you're unsure.
-If this sounds like you, read on (and if it’s not you yet, it will be one day—so read on anyway).
+Are you aged over 40 and wondering whether you could be in perimenopause?
+You might have a combination of symptoms but because your period is still regular, you're unsure.
+If this sounds like you, read on (and if it’s not you yet, it will be one day so read on anyway).

 What Is Perimenopause?

-Perimenopause precedes menopause and can last anywhere from 5 to 10 years, often starting in the mid to late 40s.
+Perimenopause precedes menopause and can last anywhere from 5 to 10 years, often starting in our 40’s.
 During this time:

 • We begin to run out of eggs